📚 Literature Review AI

 Search the Literature

 Use academic databases (Google Scholar, Scopus, Web of Science).
-Use keywords and Boolean operators.
+Apply keywords and Boolean operators effectively.

 03